minhtran241/minhtran.com/README.md

 - ### 🗳 Projects

 As a developer, I have a lot of projects that I have worked on.
 This section displays the projects I have worked on.
-The markdown files are stored in the `data/projects` directory and are server-side rendered.
+The markdown files are stored in the `data/projects` directory and rendered server-side.
 <br /><br />

 ## Performance